-LDSH 301: Leadership Skills Development I
+LDSH 301: Literature of Leadership

+Prerequisite: COMM 135, ENGL 115, and LDSH 201.
 This course is designed to aid students in the development and application of leadership skills.
-Students perform an extensive examination and analysis of leadership literature and engage in specific leadership skills development activities, including minimodules, role plays, and self-assessments.
-A comprehensive community service project intended to further develop and practice real-world leadership skills is a major component of the course.
+Students perform an extensive examination and analysis of leadership literature and engage in specific leadership skills development activities.
 Three hours of lecture.

-LDSH 302: Leadership Skills Development II
+LDSH 302: Leadership Practicum